TotallyNotChase/Automate-Slayer-Tasks/README.md

 The script should ask you to provide your SC **Username** and **Password** at your first startup.
 Don't worry, this is locally stored (in a hidden file, you can see the file by having privileges though).
 It's intention is to avoid providing the details every time you wanna run the program.

-Now I *really* don't want the file to be messed up with, but for the sake of full disclosure, the file your information, along with information about the amount of events/ giveaways viewed is stored in a file called **User-Settings.txt**, in *plain text format*, in your own system, in the *same* directory, with a *hidden* attribute.
+Now I *really* don't want the file to be messed up with, but for the sake of full disclosure, your information, along with information about the amount of events/ giveaways viewed is stored in a file called **User-Settings.txt**, in *plain text format*, in your own system, in the *same* directory, with a *hidden* attribute.

 If you tamper with the file and the information fails sanity check, the file will be **instantly deleted** and the program will start from *scratch*.
 It's pretty unforgiving about this...